top of page

 PLEASE READ BEFORE SENDING YOUR TAPES TO ME

-Also, if your tapes are in cardboard sleeves, please remove them from the sleeves before shipping them to me.
+If your tapes are in cardboard sleeves (or have those plastic snap on dust covers over the tape area), please remove them from the sleeves before shipping them to me.
 This will help reduce the shipping weight, reduce the chance of the sleeve being damaged, and save me time.

 I do a light cleaning of the outside of your carts as part of the service.
 But please keep in mind, my focus on this repair service is on getting the innards of your 8 tracks back in tip top, reliable condition.
 So please do not send heavily soiled carts to me (or carts that are in extremely bad physical condition).
 If they have a lot of grime on them, please at least clean the worst of the grime off before sending them to me (a damp Magic Eraser and a microfiber cloth work wonders).
 Example below: